Fruit: Multiple fruits

 A multiple fruit is formed from a cluster of flowers, (a 'multiple' of flowers) – also called an inflorescence.
 Each ('smallish') flower produces a single fruitlet, which, as all develop, all merge into one mass of fruit.
-Examples include pineapple, fig, mulberry, Osage orange, breadfruit.
+Examples include pineapple, fig, mulberry, Osage orange, and breadfruit.
 An inflorescence (a cluster) of white flowers, called a head, is produced first.
 After fertilization, each flower in the cluster develops into a drupe; as the drupes expand, they develop as a connate organ, merging into a multiple fleshy fruit called a syncarp.

 Progressive stages of multiple flowering and fruit development can be observed on a single branch of the Indian mulberry, or noni.
 During the sequence of development, a progression of second, third, and more inflorescences are initiated in turn at the head of the branch or stem.

 Accessory fruit forms

 Fruits may incorporate tissues derived from other floral parts besides the ovary, including the receptacle, hypanthium, petals, or sepals.
 Accessory fruits occur in all three classes of fruit development – simple, aggregate, and multiple.
 Accessory fruits are frequently designated by the hyphenated term showing both characters.
-For example, a pineapple is a multiple-accessory fruit. a blackberry is an aggregate-accessory fruit, and an apple is a simple-accessory fruit.
+For example, a pineapple is a multiple-accessory fruit, a blackberry is an aggregate-accessory fruit, and an apple is a simple-accessory fruit.

 Table of fleshy fruit examples

 Seedless fruits

 Seedlessness is an important feature of some fruits of commerce.
 Commercial cultivars of bananas and pineapples are examples of seedless fruits.
-Some cultivars of citrus fruits (especially grapefruit, mandarin oranges, navel oranges), satsumas, table grapes, and of watermelons are valued for their seedlessness.
+Some cultivars of citrus fruits (especially grapefruit, mandarin oranges, navel oranges, satsumas), table grapes, and of watermelons are valued for their seedlessness.
 In some species, seedlessness is the result of parthenocarpy, where fruits set without fertilization.
 Parthenocarpic fruit-set may (or may not) require pollination, but most seedless citrus fruits require a stimulus from pollination to produce fruit.
 Seedless bananas and grapes are triploids, and seedlessness results from the abortion of the embryonic plant that is produced by fertilization, a phenomenon known as stenospermocarpy, which requires normal pollination and fertilization.

-Seed dissemination
+Seed dispersal

 Variations in fruit structures largely depend on the modes of dispersal applied to their seeds.
 Dispersal is achieved by wind or water, by explosive dehiscence, and by interactions with animals.